carlgranfelt/netapp-bootcamp/Trident_with_K8s/Tasks/Task_5/README.md

 themes
 ```

-If you have configured Grafana, you can go back to your dashboard, to check what is happening (cf http://192.168.0.63:30001).
+If you have configured Grafana, you can go back to your dashboard, to check what is happening (<http://192.168.0.63:30001>).

 ## D. Cleanup (optional)